rebelsky/sams-assorted-musings-reflections/index.md

 variety of topics.
 Some are responses to questions I received from students or other people.
 Some are rants about topics I'm passionate about.
 Some are explanations of how I approach the world.
-Some are just my attempt to think through a topic.
+Some are just my attempts to think through a topic.

 On writing, or at least on writing these essays
 -----------------------------------------------